The County Treasurer is a Constitutional Officer elected every four years by the voters of Washington County.

 - Parcel history (from 1993)

 - Tax bill images

-Delinquent tax statements - Please contact City of West Bend for current year tax payoffs thru July 31st.
+Delinquent tax statements - City of West Bend taxpayers please contact the City for current year tax payoffs thru July 31st.

 If you know the exact parcel number, please click the following link: